hilalguleryuz/hilalguleryuz/README.md

 - 💹 As a passionate and continuously evolving data analyst, I am pursuing a career in the field of data analysis.
 I am dedicated to extracting meaningful insights from raw data and visualizing these analyses effectively.
 - 💹 I enjoy in performing detailed data analysis using SQL and Python, and visualizing data insights with Power BI and Excel.
 - 💹 In addition to my technical skills, I am continuously enhancing my knowledge and staying updated with the latest tools and methodologies in data analysis.
-- 💹 My hands-on experience with various data projects has equipped me with the skills to handle diverse datasets and deliver impactful results.
+- 💹 My experience with various data projects has equipped me with the skills to handle diverse datasets and deliver impactful results.

 ## Skills